sigsum/log-go/doc/readme.md

    be able to fail over to the secondary node on catastrophic failure of the primary.

-4. TBD: Quick-start instructions, how to setup a new log instance, possible using ansible recipies.
+4. [Server-setup](./setup.md).
+How to manually setup a new log instance (for deployment using ansible, see XXX),